nbfr-ui/hotel-chatbot/readme.md

 openai.FineTuningJob.retrieve("ftjob-XYZ")
 ```

-Oce the job has finished you can use the model when calling the ChatGPT api.
+Oce the job has finished you can use the model
+when calling the ChatGPT API.